 For a classic cottage garden feel chose planting that will deliver.
 Select classic evergreens such as cypress, holly, box, copper beech or yew.
 Opt for classic perennials such as foxgloves, bellflowers, daylilies, delphinium and lavender – these will all offer a nice foliage in combination with roses.

-Choose hard landscaping that feels authentic to a rural countryside garden, as this courtyard garden has with its Cotswold stone wall.
+Choose hard landscaping that feels authentic to a rural countryside garden, by taking inspiration from Cotswold stone walls.
 Accentuate the cottage garden feel by growing vines, red roses, and topiary plants.
-Add a rustic garden bench, such as this design with blue painted wooden slats and iron frame, to enhance the cottage-style vibes.
+Add a rustic garden bench made of wood or metal to further enhance the cottage-style vibes.